Skip to content

 • The adage ‘leopards don’t change their spots’ typically rings true.
 We rarely see people who have lived a financially conservative life overspend in retirement hence your pre-retirement income is a good starting point.

 • People learn to live with what they have.
-If you happened to “spend up” early in retirement and your wealth has dwindled, it often happens over the course of many years giving you time to adjust to a potentially lower income later in life.
+If you happen to “spend up” early in retirement and your wealth has dwindled, it often happens over the course of many years giving you time to adjust to a potentially lower income later in life.

 • Supporting this notion, you will typically spend more per year from 60-75 than you do from 75-95.
 There are times when we encourage clients to enjoy their wealth.
 To take the holiday they have dreamed about, and then take another!
 Over time you can lose your passion for travel, pampering and adventure, or worse still, your ability to do so.